davidfekke/fek.io/src/blog/2024-01-18/thoughts-on-bun-1_0.md

 close to the user as possible.

-Bun and these other edge based services support and complies with the Winter CG or the Web-interoperable Runtimes Community Group.
+Bun and these other edge based services support and complies with the [WinterCG](https://wintercg.org/) or the Web-interoperable Runtimes Community Group.
 Basically what that means is that all these companies are providing hosting Services where they allow you to run functions on the Edge, and the WinterCG is the governing body that decides what JavaScript features they're going to support, and what JavaScript features they are not going to support.

 ## Conclusion

-While I think that Bun has lots of promise, I would not recommend using it production as a server.
+While I think that Bun has lots of promise, I would not recommend using it in production as a server.
 One of the business goals for Oven.sh, the parent company overseeing Bun is to provide hosting.
 This would probably be the first place I tried running Bun since they have the most experience in running Bun, and understand all of the limitations.